-Not unknown to many Portland is famous for its coffee scene just like Seattle.
+Not unknown to many, Portland is famous for its coffee scene, just like Seattle.
 If you’re a tourist or a local, one is bound to notice the ocean of coffee spots in the city and want to explore the varieties the place has to offer, just like Chicago.
 Here is a comprehensive list of the best coffee shops in Chicago for you.

-In Portland, Oregon with so many options, it is likely for one to get confused, and to save you that, here is a list of the 10 best coffee shops in Portland which is also called the hub of Third-wave coffee.
-With mastering infinite stops from roasters to shops, Portland takes the game of coffee very seriously.
-So without any delay, let’s dive into it!
+In Portland, Oregon, there are so many options, and it is likely that one will get confused.
+To save you, here is a list of the 10 best coffee shops in Portland, which is also called the hub of Third-wave coffee.

 1. Coava Coffee Roasters